 When you own a boat, you're no longer just a part of the scenery; you become part of the action.
 Owning a boat can be incredibly thrilling and incredibly rewarding, but it also comes with a lot of responsibility.
-From safety items to navigation gear to fun and stylish additions, when you own a boat you’ll have to purchase plenty of boat accessories to suit your needs.
+From safety items to navigation gear to fun and stylish additions, when you own a boat you’ll have to purchase plenty of boating accessories to suit your needs.

 If you're feeling overwhelmed and don't know where to start, don't worry!
 This blog post will provide the ultimate guide to outfitting your boat.

-What's the Point of Boat Accessories?
+What's the Point of Ship Accessories?

 Make Boating Easier

-When you’re out on the lake or the ocean, the last thing you need is extra hassle - boat accessories can help make the boating process smoother and easier.
+When you’re out on the lake or the ocean, the last thing you need is extra hassle - boat accessory can help make the boating process smoother and easier.
 Things like boat covers and mooring systems help you protect your boat from the elements and moor it safely overnight.
 A trolling motor can help you maneuver your boat through the water with ease.
 Anchors can help secure your boat in one place.

 Maximize Comfort and Safety

-There are boat accessories designed to maximize your comfort and safety while out on the water.
-PFDs, or personal flotation devices, are just one example of boat accessories that can keep you safe.
+There are many accessories designed to maximize your comfort and safety while out on the water.
+PFDs, or personal flotation devices, are just one example of these accessories that can keep you safe.
 Boat seats and padded decking can make your time on the water more comfortable.
 Additionally, having items such as first aid kits and fire extinguishers on hand can help you be prepared for any potential accidents or emergencies.

 Personalize Your Boat